dietmap/yaak/README.md

 ### Configuration
-There are two configuration files with profiles: [*sandbox*](./src/main/resources/application-sandbox.yml) and [*production*](./src/main/resources/application-production.yml)
+There are two configuration files with corresponding profiles: [*sandbox*](./src/main/resources/application-sandbox.yml) and [*production*](./src/main/resources/application-production.yml)

 By default YAAK runs on *sandbox* profile so if would like to changed it do it as follows: